joseEuclide/products-Authentication-And-Authorization/README.md

 ![JWT](https://img.shields.io/badge/JWT-black?style=for-the-badge&logo=JSON%20web%20tokens)

 This project is an API built using **Java, Java Spring, Flyway Migrations, PostgresSQL as the database, and Spring Security and JWT for authentication control.**
-Basically this Api without Spring Security Registered and Listed all products from a Store, after adding Security, the User will only use the System if they have access and permission.

-The API was developed follow the steps in this [Youtube Tutorial](https://www.youtube.com/watch?v=5w-YCcOjPD0), to demonstrate how to configure Authenticatio and Authorization in Spring application using Spring Security.
+The API was developed for my [Youtube Tutorial](https://www.youtube.com/watch?v=5w-YCcOjPD0), to demonstrate how to configure Authenticatio and Authorization in Spring application using Spring Security.

 ## Table of Contents